projectcapsule/capsule/docs/operator/use-cases/nodes-pool.md

-# Assign nodes pool to a tenant
+# Assign a nodes pool
 Bill, the cluster admin, can dedicate a pool of worker nodes to the `oil` tenant, to isolate the tenant applications from other noisy neighbors.

 These nodes are labeled by Bill as `pool=oil`